Easy farmhouse DIY faux beadboard tutorial that is cheap to make. Learn how to fake beadboard by using an oil-based paint pen and level.

 Beadboard is stripes of wood applied to a wall or ceiling with rivets or beads in between.
 Sometimes you see beadboard walls where the wood run from ceiling to floor or wainscot which means the beadboard starts at chair rail height and run to the baseboard.
 You may also find beadboard on ceilings too.

-Okay so now that you know what beadboard is let's get started making a trompe l'oeil, also known as optical illusion, on your wall.
+Okay so now that you know what beadboard is let's get started making a trompe l'oeil, also known as an optical illusion, on your wall.

 STEPS FOR FAUX BEADBOARD